 Stat Weight Simulations and Retribution Pawn Values

 As we mentioned above, Ret’s stats are extremely close in value.
-So much so that trying to generate a string you can import into an addon like Pawn will not work.
+So much so that trying to generate a string you can import into an addon like Pawn will work poorly, if at all.
 We’ll run through an example of why Pawn for Ret is a bad idea, and a few more examples that show a better way of approaching the problem.

 Best in Slot Example

 Let’s take the best in slot set we just created, add in Ret’s best trinkets and best legendaries, and run it through SimulationCraft.
 Here’s what we get for stat weights: